angular/components/src/lib/snack-bar/snack-bar.md

 }
 ```
 ### Accessibility
-A snack-bar automatically goes away after a short time, so you can't count on the user seeing the
-message or having a chance to press the button.
-For this reason, you should consider offering an
+Snack-bar messages are announced via an `aria-live` region.
+Focus is not moved to
+the snack-bar element, as this would be disruptive to a user in the middle of a
+workflow.
+For any action offered in the snack-bar, the application should offer the
-alternate way to perform any snack-bar action.
+user an alternative way to perform the action (typically via keyboard shortcut).